prk-2023/rust_tutorials/2025/AsyncProgramming/Yt/Introduction.md

 ### 2.3 Decouple async from threads:

 Decoupling threads from asynchronous operations is the core "magic" of modern high-performance software.
+The "magic" is what allows a modern web server to handle 100,000 requests simultaneously using only 8 CPU cores.

 In short: **Threads are workers, while async operations are tasks.**
+In Async operations the Worker is the thread and it can creat tasks and moves on.

 In a traditional synchronous model, a worker is tied to a task until it's finished.
 In an asynchronous model, the worker just starts the task and moves on.